 Long-Term Compounding, Not Short-Term Trading

-I invest in companies with real competitive advantages, held for long-term compounding.
+Own real businesses.
+Hold them for years.
 Not trading in and out.
 1.20% annual fee.

 Who This Is For

 This portfolio requires patience and a strong stomach.
-Make sure that sounds like you before going further.
+If that sounds like you, keep reading.

 You're Playing the Long Game

 You don't need this money next year.
 Not in five years either.
-You want it compounding as long as possible.
-Decades, not quarters.
+You plan to hold it long-term, through declines and market swings.
+Many years, not a few.

 You Can Handle Dips